mahisaard/mahisaard/README.md

 ## Personal Stuff 😄
 - 💬 &nbsp; Ask me about anything!
 Whether it's coding, design, or just a friendly chat, I'm all ears.
 - ⚡ &nbsp; Passionate about leveraging technology to solve real-world problems and create meaningful experiences.
-- 🏫 &nbsp; Currently pursuing continuous learning and skill enhancement, with a keen interest in staying updated with the latest tech trends.
+- 🏫 &nbsp; Currently pursuing continuous learning and skill enhancement, with a keen interest in AI, Game Development, and Multi Platform System.
 - 📫 &nbsp; Reach me out at mahisaardanaw@gmail.com for collaborations, discussions, or just to say hello!

-Let's connect and create something awesome together! 🚀✨
+🚀✨ Let's connect and create something awesome together! 🚀✨
 <!--
 **mahisaard/mahisaard** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.